GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-sidecar/README.md

 ## Setting up a service account

-The first step to running the Cloud SQL proxy in Kubernetes is creating a service account to represent your application.
+The first step to running the Cloud SQL Auth Proxy in Kubernetes is creating a service account to represent your application.
 It is recommended that you create a service account unique to each application, instead of using the same service account everywhere.
 This model is more secure since it allows your to limit